Time Dependent Variational Principle and Coherent State Orbits for a Trapped Ion: The Variational Principle

 \subsection{The Variational Principle.
 Test states}

+The Time-Dependent Hartree-Fock (TDHF) method was first proposed by Dirac in 1930.
+In this approximation (which is equivalent to the Hartree-Fock approximation) the total electronic wave function can be approximated by a product of one-electron wave functions.
+Furthermore, one must assume that the potential experienced by a given electron is an average of the potentials produced by the remaining electrons.
+The reference state for TDHF methods is the single determinant Hartree-Fock ground state, represented as a Slater determinant (using second quantization) \cite{Linderberg2004}.

 The equations of motion in classical mechanics arise as solutions of variational problems.
 An example would be Fermat's principle of least time, stating that light propagates between two points by a path which takes the shortest possible amount of time.
-In a manner similar to light, all systems possessing only kinetic energy move along geodesics, which are paths minimizing energy.
-A general mechanical system possesses both kinetic and potential energy.
-In such case the quantity which is minimized is the mean value of the difference between the kinetic and potential energy.
+In a manner similar to light, all systems possessing only kinetic energy move along geodesics, which are paths that minimize energy.
+As a mechanical system usually possesses both kinetic and potential energy, the quantity to be minimized is the mean value of the difference between the kinetic and potential energy.
 This less intuitive quantity is called the action \cite{McDuff98}.
 The variational principle results from the definition of an action integral $S=\int\limits_{t_1}^{t_2}L\left( \psi \right) dt\ $, where the real Lagrange function of this variational problem is defined as \cite{Krame81, Jost2009}

 where $\hbar H$ is the quantum Hamiltonian of the system.
 In eq. (\ref{v2}) $\psi $ is a vector in the Hilbert space ${\mathcal H}$ for any moment of time $t$, and it belongs to the domain of the self-adjoint quasienergy operator $K(t)=H-i\partial/\partial t$.
-The variational principle for $S$ applied on the entire Hilbert space $\mathcal H$, yields to the Schr\"odinger equation \cite{Krame81, Drago04}.
+The variational principle for $S$ applied on the entire Hilbert space ${\mathcal H}$, leads to the Schr\"odinger equation \cite{Krame81, Drago04}.

 By minimizing the action $\left(\delta S=0\right)$, it can be shown that the Schr\"odinger equation is rigurously obtained from the variational principle.
 The natural symplectic structure induced by the transition probability between states for unitary transformations, achieved by the identification of the symplectic form with the imaginary part of the scalar product, enables approaching quantum mechanics issues through the formalism of the classical mechanics on (infinitely dimensional) symplectic manifolds (phase spaces), in particular K\"ahler manifolds.